nikunjkothiya/all-in-one-tools/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a new Pull Request

+## Note

+The PDF password protection feature requires QPDF binary to be installed on your system.
+Make sure to install it before using this functionality.
+The application will check for QPDF availability and show appropriate error messages if it's not found.

+## License

+[Your License]